DasT0m/DMH-BM-Userscript/README.md

 - This script only modifies the visual interface of BattleMetrics
 - CBL data is fetched from public APIs
+- Discord authentication uses standard OAuth 2.0 protocols
-- No personal data is collected or transmitted
+- No personal data is collected or transmitted beyond Discord username
 - Script operates entirely in your browser

 ---